lasiqueira/web-music-streaming/README.md

 ##SISINTTCC
-### This project sonsists of a music streaming web app coded in Ruby and Ruby on Rails. ###
+This project sonsists of a music streaming web app.

+Tech stack:
+* Ruby
+* Ruby on Rails
+* Javascript
+* JQuery
+* CSS
+* Amazon Webservices (S3)
+* Sqlite/Postgresql

-The objective of this project is for learning and using as a school project.
+The objective of this project is learning and using as a school project.